mani-kasi/pattern-visualizer/README.md

 # 👖 Pattern Visualizer

-A web-based tool that lets fashion designers (starting with me, building my clothing brand SEVR) upload fabric patterns and preview them on 3D garments.
+A 3D full-stack web app I built to test and visualize fabric patterns for my clothing brand **SEVR**.
+It lets users upload patterns, preview them on a pair of pants, and adjust the scale in real time.
+Built with React, Three.js, Node, and Supabase.

+## ✨ Features
+- Secure signup/login flow backed by a Node.js + Express API with JWT auth.
+- Pattern library with built-in swatches plus user uploads stored on disk and indexed in PostgreSQL.
+- Real-time scaling for seamless textures on the 3D pants model.
+- Export the live canvas to a PNG image.
+- Logout control and inline status messages for uploads, syncs, and model loading.

+## 🧰 Tech Stack
+- **Frontend:** React, TypeScript, Vite, Tailwind reset, React Three Fiber, Drei
+- **Backend:** Node.js, Express, PostgreSQL (Supabase), Multer, JWT, bcrypt
+- **3D Assets:** GLB pants model rendered with Three.js

 ## 🚀 Why I’m Building This
 I’m starting a clothing brand, and one of the hardest parts of working with manufacturers is visualizing how a fabric pattern will actually look on a finished garment.

 Instead of sending 2D swatches back and forth, this project lets me:

-Upload a pattern (cheetah print, tropical print, etc.)
+- Upload a pattern (cheetah print, tropical print, etc.).

-Apply it to a garment model (pants for now)
+- Apply it to a garment model.

-Adjust scaling/repeating
+- Adjust scaling/repeating.

-Share previews with manufacturers or collaborators
+- Share previews with manufacturers or collaborators.

-It’s also a way to combine my tech background with my passion for fashion and design.

-## 🔧 Tech Stack

-Frontend: React, TypeScript, TailwindCSS

-3D Rendering: Three.js + React Three Fiber + Drei

-Planned Backend: Node.js + Express + PostgreSQL (for auth, file storage, and user libraries)
+More features coming soon. lighting controls, hue & saturation sliders, and multiple garment types.

+Enjoy experimenting with new fabrics and extending the garment library! 🎨